-Missionary appointment is also available to those who lead ministries that facilitate, equip, encourage, or oversee ministries within the structure of Adult and Teen Challenge, U.S.A.
+Missionary appointment is also available to those who lead ministries that facilitate, equip, encourage, or oversee ministries within the structure of Adult & Teen Challenge, U.S.A.
 In addition, U.S. missionary appointment is available to ATC executive directors and immediate support staff based on the recommendation of their executive director and their Assemblies of God district office.
+ATC accounts are processed and listed under Chaplaincy ministries.